 This budget also supplies data for the balance sheet and to calculate the cost of goods sold on the income statement.

-If you have the beginning finished goods inventory (which would be the ending finished goods inventory from the previous time period), then you can prepare the cost of goods sold budget using the information from the direct material purchases budget, direct labor budget, and overhead budget.
+If you have the beginning finished goods inventory (which is the ending finished goods inventory from the previous time period), then you can prepare the cost of goods sold budget using the information from the direct material purchases budget, direct labor budget, and overhead budget.

 09Budgeted Income Statement